General Addiction Counseling Questions

 Here are some details to help you decide which program best meets your goals.

-We recommend that students with these licenses apply to the ADDC program (rather than the IBH program).
+We recommend that students with these licenses apply to the ADDC program (rather than the IBH program) instead of just taking the additional coursework required for the MNLADC.

 Yes, ADDC is a master’s degree program, and therefore admitted students are eligible for financial aid.

-The number of credits you take should be based on your work demands, family, and other commitments, as well as the difficulty of the coursework.
+Working full time and attending may pose scheduling challenges.
+If you plan to work full time, it may be best to attend part time.
 At the graduate level, full-time status is 6 or more credits.
 The University of Minnesota’s policy on expected graduate student academic work per credit is that it will exceed 3 hours per credit per week.

 Yes.
 You may attend school either full- or part-time.
 And you may shift from full-time to part-time depending on your other life commitments.